-- Research statement technical assistance needed, including a desired outcome from the effort. - Proposed approach detailing project goals with Tasks, Milestones and Deliverables. - Transit needs met if/how the effort would meet the needs of the transit dependent population including individuals with low incomes, older adults, minority communities, persons with disabilities and persons without an automobile. - Timeline a clear schedule for conducting and completing the project. - Engagement plan develop a unique engagement plan for the project that includes an equity analysis of the study area, in accordance with the Wake Transit Community Engagement Policy.
+- Research statement technical assistance needed, including a desired outcome from the effort. - Proposed approach detailing project goals with Tasks, Milestones and Deliverables. - Transit needs met if/how the effort would meet the needs of the transit dependent population including youth, individuals (ages 13-18) with low incomes, older adults, minority communities, persons with disabilities and persons without an automobile. - Timeline a clear schedule for conducting and completing the project. - Engagement plan develop a unique engagement plan for the project that includes an equity analysis of the study area, in accordance with the Wake Transit Community Engagement Policy.